gto76/python-cheatsheet/README.md

 Itertools
 ---------
 #### Every function returns a generator and can accept any collection.
-If you want to print an output of generator, as in examples, you need to pass it to `list()` function.
+If you want to print an output of generator, as in examples, you need to pass it to the list() function.

 ```python
 from itertools import *